Kurohyō: Ryū ga Gotoku Shinshō

-(クロヒョウ　龍が如く新章, Kurohyō: Ryū ga Gotoku Shinshō), codenamed "Project K", is a video game developed by Sega along with syn Sophia and released by Sega for the PlayStation Portable (PSP) in 2010.
+(クロヒョウ　龍が如く新章, Kurohyō: Ryū ga Gotoku Shinshō), codenamed "Project K", is a 2010 video game developed by Sega along with syn Sophia and released by Sega for the PlayStation Portable (PSP) in 2010.
 The game was introduced on April 21, 2010 by Famitsu and is a spin-off of Sega's Yakuza series.
-An adaptation of the game was televised from October 5 to December 21, 2010, on Tokyo Broadcasting System.
+An adaptation of the game was televised from October 5 to December 21, 2010, on MBS and TBS.

 Plot

-Tatsuya Ukyo is an aimless youth on the streets of Kamurocho who is framed for an assault that left a young boy comatose.
+On September 22, 2010, street punk Tatsuya Ukyo attempts to rob the Chinese mafia while posing as a Tojo Clan enforcer, but accidentally kills a Tojo Clan yakuza, Naoki Toda, during his escape.
+He is caught and brought before Toda's patriarch, Ryutaro Kuki, who introduces him to Dragon Heat, an underground fighting circuit where spectators bet on the victor.
+Kuki gives Tatsuya an ultimatum: earn his freedom by winning ten consecutive matches there, or be handed over to the police for murder.
+With no alternative, Tatsuya enters Dragon Heat.

 Gameplay

 The gameplay is focused on 1-on-1 brawling and martial arts, rather than the beat-em-up gameplay of the main Yakuza series.
-The combat is modeled after Def Jam Fight for NY, made by AKI Corporation (now syn Sophia), combined with elements of the main series' titles such as heat actions, overworld enemy encounters, and picking up weapons scattered around the arena.
+The combat is modeled after Def Jam: Fight for NY, made by AKI Corporation (now syn Sophia), combined with elements of the main series' titles such as heat actions, overworld enemy encounters, and picking up weapons scattered around the arena.
 The 3D rendered gameplay uses the same kind of fixed camera system as in the first two Yakuza games on the PlayStation 2.